-This knowledge article is to define the steps needed to be done for a passwordless join
+This knowledge base article is to define the steps tht need to be performed for a passwordless join

 1 - Create an AD service account and keytab file

 /opt/quest/bin/vastool -u <AD admin> service create <account name>/

 /opt/quest/bin/vastool -u <AD admin> service create <account name>/<domain>

 /opt/quest/bin/vastool -u administrator service create saunixjoin/